galahado/My_Obsidian_Vault/Chuanqi/AWS/Application Integration/Simple Notification Service.md

 tags:
   - aws/application_integration
 ---
-Anytime you see a need for someone to know an AWS event happened, SNS will be the service to deliver that notification.
+used when you want to send one message to many receivers

+Each subscriber to the topic will get all the messages (note: new feature to filter messages)